darklang/docs/docs/contributing/rescript-and-fsharp-for-dark-developers.md

 For functions that perform IO, you'll need to use the `ply` or `task` "computation expression".
 A "computation expression" is a special F# language feature for writing abstractions with a nice syntax.
-The `ply` CE allows using a specialized asyncronous structure called Ply (which is extremely similar to a .Net Task) easily, and can best be illustrated with an example:
+The `ply` CE allows using a specialized asynchronous structure called Ply (which is extremely similar to a .Net Task) easily, and can best be illustrated with an example:

 ```fsharp